thomassuedbroecker/cloud-native-starter/workshop/03-rest-api.md

 ![architecture](images/architecture.png)

+In the following Lab we do examine the usage of the **‘Authors’** microservice in the **Web-api**.

-The following sequence diagram shows a simplified view where the **‘Authors’** REST API is used.
+The sequence diagram below shows a simplified view when the **‘Authors’** REST API is used, if we want to get all articles.

 ![rest-api-sequencediagram](images/rest-api-sequencediagram.png)